isi-vista/adam/docs/using_adam_tutorials/adding_an_action.rst

 (We'll use :code:`SpatialPath`\ s to describe this.)
 What relationships hold before, during and after the action?
 What relationships hold over the whole course of the action for it to even make sense?
-:comment:`is this a good explanation of enduring conditions?` What properties do the participants have as a result of their role in the action? :comment:`asserted_properties` (These are used to mark, for example, the goal as stationary.)
+What properties do the participants have as a result of their role in the action?
+(These are used to mark, for example, the goal as stationary.)

 Putting it all together, our action description is going to look like this: